 I always loved spending time outdoors & hiking.
 Growing up I was in Girl Scouts and spent most of my summer breaks at camp.
 I loved it.
 Turns out, not much has changed.
 I am still a sucker for a good hike or outdoor adventure!
 So naturally, when I first saw photos of Havasupai I was dying to go!
 Thus began the planning process of my first backpacking trip!

 What is Havasupai?

 Havasupai means “The people of the blue green waters.”
-I could not believe how blue the water really was.
+I could not believe how blue it really was.
 The water is so vibrant due to being underground in limestone caverns for as much as 30,000 years!
-Calcium & magnesium minerals from the limestone saturate the water & reflect sunlight creating the beautiful aquamarine color!
+Calcium & magnesium minerals from the limestone saturate the rivers & reflect sunlight creating the beautiful aquamarine color!

 I was also surprised by was how large Supai Village was & how modernized parts of it have become.